Request Postponement or Disqualification

 - You have been convicted of malfeasance in office and your civil rights have not been restored.

 How Hardships Are Addressed

 All eligible persons summoned for jury duty must serve when called up to do so.
 If you feel you have any reason that would stop you from serving jury duty for the minimum requirement, you must appear for service in the Jury Assembly Room on the first day and complete the orientation process that is required by California law.
-Jury Division personnel cannot excuse jurors for hardship.
-You may be selected randomly for assignment to a courtroom.
-If selected, you will be given the opportunity to speak with the judge hearing the matter regarding your hardship excuse.
-The Court will determine if you can be excused for hardship.
+You will be given the opportunity to share your hardship with the Court.

 Examples of hardships are (but not limited to):